 ask BEN is a new search tool that can be used to find answers to your most frequently asked IACUC questions.
 Please click on the ask Ben icon to launch the application.

-ARIES will allow the creation, submission, electronic routing, tracking, and managing of IACUC protocol submissions.
-Additionally, users will have the ability to submit Amendments, 3-year renewals, Continuing Reviews, Exemption requests, and Housing requests associated with IACUC protocols that have been created within the ARIES system.
-NOTE: The system may be used to create and submit NEW submissions/protocols.
-Using ARIES for new protocols and those due for their three-year renewal is now required for Form A and POAP submission.
+ARIES allows the creation, submission, electronic routing, tracking, and managing of IACUC protocol submissions.
+Additionally, users have the ability to submit Amendments, 3-Year Renewals, Continuing Reviews, Exemption Requests, and Housing Applications associated with IACUC protocols that have been created within the ARIES system.

 You can find out more information, including how to access ARIES, by viewing the IACUC Submissions page.